lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 ![Linux desktop](/assets/img/uploads/initial-desktop.png "Linux desktop")

-Of note, this desktop contains a packet capture file and folder titled "Tools".
+Of note, this desktop contains a packet capture file and folder titled "Tools" which contains an installation of Brim and Wireshark -- both of which will prove critical in our log analysis.

 Let's look at our first challenge question.

 **What was the alert signature for Malware Command and Control Activity Detected?**

-We begin by opening the provided Zone1.pcap file in Brim.
+We begin by opening the provided `Zone1.pcap` file in Brim.